blomqma/next-rest-framework/docs/blog/2022-12-14-announcing-next-rest-framework.md

 tags: [Next.js, REST, API, TypeScript, OpenAPI]
 ---

-Next REST Framework is an open-source, opinionated, lightweight, easy-to-use set of tools to build type-safe, self-documenting HTTP REST APIs with [Next.js](http://nextjs.org/).
+Next REST Framework is an open-source, opinionated, lightweight, easy-to-use set of tools to build type-safe, self-documenting APIs with [Next.js](http://nextjs.org/).
 Building OpenAPI specification-compliant REST APIs can be cumbersome and slow but Next REST Framework makes this easy with auto-generated OpenAPI documents and docs using TypeScript and object schemas.

 - [Live demo](https://next-rest-framework-demo.vercel.app)
 - [Docs](https://next-rest-framework.vercel.app)